Skip to main content

 Consider the role of Anastrozole in a male TRT protocol.
 Its purpose is to inhibit the aromatase enzyme, which converts testosterone into estrogen.
 While clinically effective, this addresses the symptom (excess estrogen) rather than one of its root causes.
 Excess body fat, particularly visceral adipose tissue, is a primary site of aromatase activity.

-Therefore, a nutritional strategy focused on reducing body fat, combined with to build muscle mass, can naturally decrease aromatase activity.
+Therefore, a nutritional strategy focused on reducing body fat, combined with resistance training to build muscle mass, can naturally decrease aromatase activity.
 This lifestyle-driven reduction in estrogen conversion may, in turn, reduce the required dose of Anastrozole, illustrating a direct link between lifestyle adjustment and medication necessity.

 Strategic lifestyle changes can directly influence the metabolic pathways that hormonal medications are designed to target.